 We live in a more digital landscape where companies need to publish relevant content to rebalance and shift their narrative in search engines’ indexes and use SEO to reposition preferred content.
 As a result, you need to consider a few things when trying to set goals to track your success.

-- How many pieces/different types of content you need to produce
+- How many pieces/different types of content do you need to produce?

-- Whether you need to build and optimize additional websites
+- Do you need to build and optimize additional websites?

-- How many links you need to build
+- How many links do you need to build?

-- Whether you need to establish and maintain an active social media presence
+- Do you need to establish and maintain an active social media presence?

 3) Communicate the impact of the crisis